osamaalhulays/qaadi-live/docs/head.md

 You can override this limit by setting the `HEAD_MAX_SESSIONS` environment variable.
 Each session is isolated by `card_id` and stores its vectors under `$VECTOR_DB/qaadi_sec_<card_id>`.
-The `VECTOR_DB` environment variable defines the root directory for vector storage and defaults to `/vector_db`.
+The `VECTOR_DB` environment variable defines the root directory for vector storage and defaults to `./vector_db` under the current working directory.

 ## API usage